 Version Number: The version number consists of a major and minor field.
 The major and minor fields combine to form the number that indicates the format number of the current specification itself.
-For example, specification number 1.2 (this version) would contain 1 in the major field and 2 in the minor field.
+For example, specification number 1.2 would contain 1 in the major field and 2 in the minor field.

 System Identifier: The version 1.0 specification assumes that LAS files are exclusively generated as a result of collection by a hardware sensor.
-Version 1.1 recognizes that files often result from extraction, merging or modifying existing data files.
+Subsequent versions recognize that files often result from extraction, merging or modifying existing data files.
 Thus System ID becomes: